UtilityHotbar/terminal/README.md

 *A Javascript implementation of [assembly_game](https://github.com/UtilityHotbar/assembly_game) with a web interface.*

 ## Description
 This is an assembly debugging game where you are faced with a simple web emulator running an assembly program (enter `print` to view the program).
 You can `run` the program, but it will have errors that prevent the current memory state (left display) from reaching the target memory state (right display).
 Therefore you will need to reset (command `res`) memory and `patch` the program via `patch {LINE NO.} {NEW CODE}`.
-A manual is provided (see `manual.pdf`) for more detailed information.
+A manual is provided (see `manual.pdf`, starting page 5) for more detailed information.

 ## Demo
 A web demo can be found [here](https://zhengzi-archive.com/terminal/).
 Code on the web version was obfuscated via [obfuscator.io](https://obfuscator.io/) to prevent tampering.